ankihg/calculator/README.md

 I enjoy the style of dependency injection for including dependent objects like routes and Angular features.
 The design pattern reduces redundent dependency inclusions and makes objects more easily configurable.

-Direct further design questions to hagelin.annika@gmail.com
+Direct any design questions to hagelin.annika@gmail.com